Janet Leigh: 1960s

-1970–2004: Other endeavors and final years
+1970s and 1980s

 Leigh's initial television appearances were on anthology programs such as Bob Hope Presents the Chrysler Theatre and The Red Skelton Hour.
 She also starred in several made-for-TV films, most notably the off-length (135 minutes instead of the usual 100) The House on Greenapple Road, which premiered on ABC in January 1970 to high ratings.
-In 1972, Leigh starred in the science fiction film Night of the Lepus with Stuart Whitman, as well as the drama One Is a Lonely Number with Trish Van Devere.
-In 1975, she played an ex-Hollywood song and dance star opposite Peter Falk and John Payne in the Columbo episode Forgotten Lady.
+In 1972, Leigh starred in the science-fiction film Night of the Lepus with Stuart Whitman, as well as the drama One Is a Lonely Number with Trish Van Devere.
+In 1975, she played an ex-Hollywood song-and-dance star opposite Peter Falk and John Payne in the Columbo episode "Forgotten Lady".
 The episode utilizes footage of Leigh from the film Walking My Baby Back Home (1953).
-Her many guest appearances on television series include The Man from U.N.C.L.E. two-part episode, "The Concrete Overcoat Affair", in which she played a sadistic Thrush agent named Miss Dyketon, a highly provocative role for mainstream television at the time.
+Her many other guest appearances on television series include The Man from U.N.C.L.E. in a two-part episode, "The Concrete Overcoat Affair", in which she played a sadistic Thrush agent named Miss Dyketon, a highly provocative role for mainstream television at the time.
 The two-part episode was released in Europe as a feature film entitled The Spy in the Green Hat (1967).
 She also appeared in the title role in The Virginian episode "Jenny" (1970).
 In 1973, she appeared in the episode "Beginner's Luck" of the romantic anthology series Love Story.

 Leigh made her stage debut opposite Jack Cassidy in the original Broadway production of Murder Among Friends, which opened at the Biltmore Theatre on December 28, 1975.
 The play ran for seventeen performances, closing on January 10, 1976.
 The play received varied reviews, with some critics who attended preview performances disliking the show.
-In 1979, Leigh appeared in a supporting role in Boardwalk opposite Ruth Gordon and Lee Strasberg, and received critical praise, with Vincent Canby of The New York Times lauding it as her "best role in years".
+In 1979, Leigh appeared in a supporting role in Boardwalk, opposite Ruth Gordon and Lee Strasberg, and received critical praise, with Vincent Canby of The New York Times lauding it as her "best role in years".

+Leigh subsequently appeared opposite her daughter, Jamie Lee Curtis, in John Carpenter's supernatural horror film The Fog (1980), in which a phantom schooner unleashes ghosts on a small coastal community.

 In addition to her work as an actress, Leigh also authored four books.
 Her first, the memoir There Really Was a Hollywood (1984), became a New York Times bestseller.
-In 1995, she published the non-fiction book Psycho: Behind the Scenes of the Classic Thriller.
-In 1996, she published her first novel, House of Destiny, which explored the lives of two friends who forged an empire that would change the course of Hollywood's history.
-The book's success spawned a follow-up novel, The Dream Factory (2002), which was set in Hollywood during the height of the studio system.